johnbillion/query-monitor/README.md

  * Shows any **transients that were set**, along with their timeout, component, and call stack
  * Shows all **WordPress conditionals** on the current page, highlighted nicely
  * Shows an overview at the top, including page generation time and memory limit as absolute values and as % of their respective limits
- * Shows all *scripts and styles* which were enqueued on the current page, along with their URL, dependencies, dependents, and version number

 ## Authentication ##